pluskid/Mocha.jl/docs/user-guide/layers/computation-layer.rst

      again with zero padding when needed.
 But it does not extend across different channels.
 In this case :math:`n=k^2`.

+     When this mode is used, the input blobs should be 4D tensors **for now**, due to the requirements from the underlying :class:`PoolingLayer`.

    .. attribute:: kernel

       Default 5, an integer indicating the kernel size.
 See :math:`k` in the